Ohio toxic tort lawyer and mesothelioma lung cancer attorney reviews plumbing asbestos exposure injury claims for plaintiffs nationwide

 Nearly any plumber or pipefitter that worked into the 1980s could be at risk of developing severe health issues, including asbestosis, lung cancer, and mesothelioma.

 Joe Lyon is a highly-rated asbestos lawyer representing plaintiffs nationwide in lung cancer and mesothelioma plumbing asbestos exposure claims.

 When plumbers and pipefitters are in enclosed spaces as they cut, saw and assemble essential plumbing components that contain asbestos, toxic fibers are released into the air and easily inhaled and ingested.
 The accumulation of asbestos fibers in the lungs can cause inflammation and scarring that can lead to lung cancer, mesothelioma cancer and other asbestos-related diseases.

 Asbestos was used in pipes, boilers, ducts and tanks because it is an effective heat and fire resistant material.
-Since many of the areas plumbers work are short on air circulation, the enclosed work spaces and asbestos fibers made the occupation extremely dangerous.
+Since many of the areas plumbers work are short on air circulation, the Workplace Ventilation Risks and asbestos fibers made the occupation extremely dangerous.
 Unfortunately, many employers failed to warn their workers of the health risks, even after it was well-known that asbestos causes cancer.

 How Asbestos Exposure Occurs

 Asbestos fibers can spread up to 50-75 feet from the work being performed.
 The toxic fibers can be airborne and cause plumbing asbestos exposure, and also carried home on clothes and on the person, exposing families to the toxins.
 The Occupational Safety and Health Administration (OSHA) warns of other plumbing and pipefitting hazards, including: